dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 3. Mock or stub out `DbContext` and `DbSet`.
 4. Introduce a repository layer between EF Core and your application code, and mock or stub that layer.

 Below, we'll explore what each method means, and compare it with the others.
 We recommend reading through the different methods to gain a full understanding of each one.
-If you've decided to write tests which don't involve your production database system, than a repository layer is the only approach allowing the comprehensive and reliable stubbing/mocking of the data layer.
+If you've decided to write tests which don't involve your production database system, then a repository layer is the only approach allowing the comprehensive and reliable stubbing/mocking of the data layer.
 However, that approach has a significant cost in terms of implementation and maintenance.

 ### SQLite as a database fake